The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 Anxiety is a condition that can close you off to others.
 Talking to people really can help.
 Often people are concerned about discussing their worries with family and friends.
-It is often much easier to speak to somebody anonymously about issues such as anxiety.
+For some people, it can be much easier to speak to somebody anonymously about issues such as anxiety.
 Here are some suggestions for organisations that offer a listening ear.

 Listening Friends at Pharmacist Support

-Our Listening Friends are pharmacists who volunteer to offer a listening ear to others in times of need.
-This service provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work or home life.
+Our Listening Friends are pharmacists who volunteer to offer a listening ear to pharmacists, trainees, and students who are experiencing difficulty relating to the workplace or their studies.
+This service provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses they are facing in their work or studies.

 For further information, see the Pharmacist Support website, or call us on 0808 168 5133.